yveshema/networking/pages/dhcp-server.md

 ## Troubleshooting

-- Before starting the service, ensure there are not syntax errors by running: `sudo dhcpd -t`.
+- Before starting the service, ensure there are not syntax errors by running: `sudo kea-dhcp4 -t /etc/kea/kea-dhcp4.conf`.
 - Ensure the subnet declarations in your configuration files match those in your topology.
-- Check service status: `systemctl status dhcpd.service`
+- Check service status: `systemctl status kea-dhcp4`
-- To check logs messages while the service is running: `journalctl -u dhcpd`
+- To check logs messages while the service is running: `journalctl -u kea-dhcp4`